ayatokura/ai-openscale/cloud-risk-openpages-mrg.md

 2. When prompted about running automatic setup, click the No thanks button.
 3. From the Insights dashboard, click the **Show beta features** button.

 Ensure that whenever you work inside IBM OpenPages that your profile indicates that you are integrating your work with OpenScale.
-Also, be sure to select the option Monitored with {{site.data.keyword.aios_short}} when creating your model recor4.
+Also, be sure to select the option Monitored with {{site.data.keyword.aios_short}} when creating your model record.
 {: note}

 ### Step 2: Connect {{site.data.keyword.aios_short}} to IBM OpenPages